 Acceptable Reuse of Airsoft BB’s

-If you simply must reuse airsoft BB’s, then consider reusing them in mines or booby traps.
+If you simply must reuse airsoft BB’s, then consider reusing them in mines, hand grenades or booby traps.
 These are sometimes overlooked.
 Unlike Airsoft guns, reusing BB’s will have little effect on their performance.
-The M18A1 anti-personnel mine is a spring loaded mine that launches BB’s outward when triggered.
+The M18A1 anti-personnel mine is a spring loaded mine that launches BB’s outward when triggered (check out this affordable one on Amazon).
 The very nature of how this device operates lend itself well for the reuse of BB’s.
 You can fashion a simple booby trap out of basic materials from around the house.
 A small booby trap can be made out of mousetrap, duct tape, and a trip wire.
 Take and make a small cup to hold the BB’s.
 Affix the cup to the portion business end of the trap.
 Tie a trip wire to the trigger.
 When the trap is triggered, the BBs will fly outward.
 This is an improvised Claymore Mine.
 Keep in mind that your booby traps should be non-lethal in nature.

 Not Sure What BB’s to use?